ahaffg/slothsnap/README.md

 6. The website will deploy and the pages refreshes to provide the live link to the project.
 The live link can be found here - https://pelikantapeten.github.io/p2-quickmem/
 ## Content
-- All text content in this game has been produced by the author.
+- All text content in this game has been produced by the author, Angharad Griffiths.
 ## Media
 Google Fonts
 ## Credits